If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Error Code Meaning

-oL Machine is overloaded
+oL Machine is overloaded.
+Remove some items.

-LD Long drain
+LD Long drain.
+Pump or drain line is clogged.

 HC Hot and cold hoses are reversed.

-F1E1 ACU An internal Appliance Control (ACU) failure.
+F1E1 ACU Main control board (ACU) failure.

-F3E1 Water level sensor not working as the pressure sensor on the ACU failed.
+F3E1 Water level sensor pressure fault.

 Cycle Issues